StuffByLiang/stuffbyliang/README.md

 **About Me**

 * Junior Studying Computer Science at the University of British Columbia in Vancouver, Canada.<br />
-* Incoming Software Development Intern at Databricks and Stripe<br />
+* Incoming Software Development Intern at Databricks, Stripe, and Meta (Facebook)<br />
 * Previous Software Development Intern at ATB Financial<br />
 * Coding ever since I was a kid :D<br />
 * Visit my website for more: https://stuffbydavid.ca<br />